The best music production laptops you can buy in 2022

 Lightweight Mac: MacBook Air

 Regardless, if you want something lightweight and capable, the MacBook Air is still a great choice for music production and general day-to-day use.
-You can buy it below or check it out at Adorama if you want a higher-end configuration.

 Best for portability: Surface Pro 8